jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 ## Boost some things

 * In other words re-posting or re-sharing
-* No annotations--you can read [the rationale](https://mastodon.social/@Gargron/99662106175542726) if curious
-  * However, there is an ongoing debate
+* No annotations as of 2023-02-05
+  * [The original rationale](https://mastodon.social/@Gargron/99662106175542726) may be of some historic interest
+  * By popular request, annotations are on the dev roadmap
 * Best mechanism for discovery and cohesion
 * Don't worry, people have the option to hide your boosts if they like
 * Liking (the star) is nice but less crucial